Clemson-MSE/HemeLB-Carpentries/_episodes/01-why-bother-with-performance.md

 The `{{ site.sched.flag.time }}` option to the scheduler used in the exercise indicates the *maximum* amount of walltime requested, which will differ from the *actual* walltime the code spends to run.
+It is important to overestimate this number so that it doesn't kill your job before it has finished running.

 ## How can we enhance performance?